DoDSoftware/DynamicFieldHintsForBackpack/README.md

 composer require dodsoftware/dynamic-field-hints-for-backpack
 ```

-If you've disabled Laravel's auto package discovery, you'll need to also add the
+If you've disabled Laravel's auto package discovery, you'll need to also add the below to your app's `config/app.php` file

 ```
 'providers' => [